 See Related: Best Museums in San Diego, California

-Hike and picnic in Angel Island State Park
+34. Hike and Picnic in Angel Island State Park

-In addition to its picturesque scenery, Angel Island also boasts a number of beaches and picnic areas, making it the perfect place to spend a day in nature.
-Whether you’re looking to hike, cycle, or just relax in the sun, Angel Island State Park is sure to please.
+In addition to its picturesque scenery, Angel Island boasts many beaches and picnic areas, making it the perfect place to spend a day in nature.

 See Related: Best Things to Do in San Jose, California

-Napa Valley and Sonoma Valley are two of the most recognized and largest wine-growing districts in California.
-Many travelers visit the region on day trips to enjoy the landscape and visit several attractions along the route.
+Napa Valley and Sonoma Valley are two of California’s most recognized and largest wine-growing districts.
+Many travelers visit the region on day trips from San Francisco to enjoy the landscape and visit several attractions along the route.
 If you don’t want to deal with renting a car, joining a small guided group tour of Napa and Sonoma is the best way to go.

-Calistoga, at the northern end of the valley, is known for its therapeutic hot springs and mud baths.
+At the northern end of the valley, Calistoga is known for its therapeutic hot springs and mud baths.
 Travelers can also enjoy exploring the many hiking trails or take a scenic drive along Highway 29 or Silverado Trail for sweeping views of vineyards, mountains, and valleys.
-This makes for an easy trip from the San Francisco city limits.

-See Related: Fun & Best Things to Do in San Diego, California
+See Related: 17 Fun & Best Things to Do in Napa Valley, California

-If you’re looking for an elegant, old-world experience while visiting San Francisco, a visit to one of the city’s famous historical hotels can’t be beaten.
-Whether you choose the Fairmont at Nob Hill, the Ritz-Carlton in South Beach, or the Palace Hotel downtown, you’ll enjoy a classic High Tea experience in a stunningly beautiful setting.
+If an elegant, old-world experience while visiting San Francisco sounds interesting, then visiting one of the city’s famous historical hotels can’t be beaten.
+Whether you choose the Fairmont at Nob Hill, The Ritz-Carlton, San Francisco, or the Palace Hotel, you’ll enjoy a classic High Tea experience in a stunningly beautiful setting.

-These opulent San Francisco hotels were built back during the Victorian era and continue to offer a glimpse into that glorious time period.
-With their refined decor and sumptuous surroundings, they provide a wonderful backdrop for your afternoon tea ritual as you sip on dainty treats and admire the elegance of days gone by.
+These opulent San Francisco hotels were built during the Victorian era and continue to offer a glimpse into that glorious period.
+Their refined decor and sumptuous surroundings provide a wonderful backdrop for your afternoon tea ritual as you sip on dainty treats and admire the elegance of days gone by.

 See Related: Best Travel Subscription Boxes